Epidural Injections

 After

-The benefit of the steroids will take effect within a few days.
+The benefits of the steroids will take effect within a few days.
 Note that every patient is unique.
 If your symptoms persist after a week, the doctor will investigate other sources of the pain.
 The doctor may give patients additional injections if the pain only diminishes for a short period.

 Frequently Asked Questions About Epidural Injections